Online Course (Dx) and Hybrid Online Course Registration FAQ

 **Please note that classes and course content may not be available in Moodle until the first day of the semester.

-9. What kind of computer do I need for an online class?
+11. What kind of computer do I need for a digital learning or online class?
 The university office of Student Computing Services publishes a list of recommended specifications intended to maximize compatibility between student computing purchases and campus IT infrastructure and application platforms.
+Please note that Chromebooks are under a pilot of possible compatibility with specific tools utilized for digital learning at Coastal.

 Our CINO Card Office allows students to submit their pictures through the photo upload portal on the CINO Card website or through the GET Mobile App.
 The GET Mobile app also operates as a virtual CINO Card once the photo is uploaded.
 The GET Mobile app can be found in the Apple and Android app stores.
 Once the app is downloaded the student will be able to search for Coastal Carolina University and finish their set up.
 Visit the CINO card page for more information.